web3-authn/tatchi/sdk/docs/wallet-iframe-architecture-discussion.md

       - Configures `PasskeyManager` with `walletOrigin` and `walletServicePath`.

 - Summary of options
-  - Zero‑config default (recommended):
+  - Self‑contained dev (recommended):
-    - Do not set `walletOrigin`.
-The SDK mounts the service iframe same‑origin via `srcdoc` and loads the embedded `wallet-iframe-host` module bundle resolved under `/sdk`.
-    - No HTML copying; no external servers.
+    - Use `tatchiDev({ mode: 'self-contained' })`.
+One Vite serves the app and wallet routes; Caddy can provide two TLS hosts that both proxy to the same dev server.
+    - Serves `/sdk/*` and `/wallet-service` automatically; no copying.
-  - Separate wallet origin (for dedicated‑domain security properties):
+  - Separate wallet origin (for isolation in prod):
-    - Host SDK assets on the wallet origin:
-  - `/sdk/wallet-iframe-host.js` and the rest of embedded bundles.
-      - `/sdk/workers/web3authn-signer.worker.js`, `/sdk/workers/web3authn-vrf.worker.js`, and their WASM files.
-    - Expose a `/service` route that returns `getWalletServiceHtml('/sdk')`.
+    - Deploy the SDK’s `/sdk/*` bundle and a wallet service page at `/wallet-service` on your wallet domain.
+    - Use `tatchiBuildHeaders` to emit `_headers`, or configure equivalent headers at your edge.
-    - Set `walletOrigin` (e.g., `https://wallet.myco.com`) and `walletServicePath` (e.g., `/service`) in `PasskeyManager` configs.
-The SDK loads that page; no app‑side file copying.
+    - Set `iframeWallet.walletOrigin` (e.g., `https://wallet.myco.com`) and, if needed, `walletServicePath` (default recommended: `/wallet-service`).

 If helpful, we can add small Vite/Next.js dev examples showing how to proxy `/sdk` and `/service` using their dev server plugins/rewrites.